 Bonus Professional Development Course Bundle to Support Your Career Success

-What are the qualifications for someone to obtain a real estate license in North Carolina?
+What is required to qualify for a real estate broker license in North Carolina?

 - Be at least 18 years old

-- Be a U.S. citizen, a non-citizen national or qualified non-citizen under federal law or be authorized to work in the U.S.
+- Be a U.S. citizen, a non-citizen national, or a qualified non-citizen under federal law or be authorized to work in the U.S.

 - Have a Social Security Number

 - Satisfy the required education qualification requirements (75 hours of pre-licensing education)

 - File eligibility application

 - Pass the state licensing exam